Saif3985/Saif3985/README.md

 ## 🌿 Beyond Code

 **Perpetual Learner** 📚
-Always exploring emerging tech—currently diving into multimodal AI and transformer architectures.
+Always exploring emerging tech currently diving into multimodal AI and transformer architectures.
 Research papers and technical blogs are my weekend reads.

 **Problem Solver at Heart** 🧩
 Fascinated by how things work.
 Whether it's debugging complex models or understanding new algorithms, I enjoy the hunt for elegant solutions.